ahenehan2/CSCI2510_Principles_of_Computing_Systems_Fall2025/studio-6-input-parsing-with-strtok/README.md

     Copy and paste the output of your program once it runs correctly.

+    Answer:

+    Enter something: this is my test input this is my test input

 2. Now we want to parse the input string and divide it into individual *tokens*.
 For this we can use the function `strtok()`, which parses a string from left to right and returns one token each time you call